 The Roth 403(b) allows individuals to contribute after-tax dollars to an account in which the earnings will grow tax-free.
 Withdrawal of earnings will not be taxed if certain requirements are met.
 Employees have the option of directing 403(b) contributions to either a regular 403(b) or some combination of the two plans as long as those contributions do not exceed that year’s contribution limits.
 For more information, visit the Benefits section of the Human Resources website (http://hr.fsu.edu), or contact the Benefits section at 850-644-4015.

 Employee Tuition Scholarship Fund

-Salaried full-time employees may be eligible for the Employee Tuition Scholarship.
-Eligible employees may enroll in academic classes for up to six credit hours of instruction per semester at FSU without having to pay tuition and registration costs.
+Salaried full-time faculty members may be eligible for the Employee Tuition Scholarship.
+Eligible faculty members may enroll in up to two academic classes totaling a maximum of six credit hours of instruction per semester at FSU without having to pay tuition.
 For more information regarding the Employee Tuition Scholarship, visit the HR website.

 Faculty Member Seeking Advanced Degree

-No faculty member above the rank of instructor (e.g., assistant professor, associate professor, or professor) may work toward an advanced degree at the University.
+No tenure-track faculty member may work toward an advanced degree at the University.
 Exceptions are made when the faculty member already holds the terminal degree in her/his field and wants to pursue another Ph.D. in a different field or pursue a less advanced degree than the degree the faculty member holds (e.g., a faculty member holding a Ph.D. may pursue a Master’s Degree).